takeiteasy/cj/README.md

                         filters
   --exclude-definitions FILTER [FILTER ...]
-                        Exclude any definitions that match given regex filters (overwriten by --include-definitions) --output PATH         Specify the file or directory to dump JSON to.
+                        Exclude any definitions that match given regex filters (NOTE: Overwriten by `--include-definitions` option) -o PATH, --output PATH
+                        Specify the file or directory to dump JSON to.
+                        (default: dump to stdout)
+  -w, --writeover       If the output destination exists, overwrite it.
-                        (default: dump to stdout) --skip-defines        By default, cj will try compiling object-like macros looking for constants, which may take long if your header has lots of them.
+  -s, --skip-defines    By default, cj will try compiling object-like macros
+                        looking for constants, which may take long if your header has lots of them.
 Use this flag to skip this step
-  --type-objects        Output type objects instead of simply the type
+  -t, --type-objects    Output type objects instead of simply the type
                         spelling string
-  --compact             Output minified JSON instead of using 0 space
+  -m, --minified        Output minified JSON instead of using 0 space
                         indentations
 ```

 __CJ__ relies on libclang and clang's python module, here's how to set it up: